History of the Jews in Portugal: Citizenship law

 In April 2013 Portugal passed a law of return, allowing descendants of Sephardic Jews who were expelled in the inquisition to claim Portuguese citizenship provided that they 'belong to a Sephardic community of Portuguese origin with ties to Portugal' without a requirement for residence.
 The amendment to Portugal's "Law on Nationality" was approved unanimously on 11 April 2013.
 The law came into effect in March 2015.

+Antisemitism

+On 11 October 2023, three days after the October 7 attacks by Hamas on Israel, vandals defaced the synagogue of Porto’s Jewish community, leaving pro-Palestinian messages, including "Free Palestine" and "End Israeli apartheid".
+On February 3, 2024, a housing protest in Porto escalated into an antisemitic demonstration, where participants held signs assigning blame to Jews and Zionists for economic challenges.
+Some signs called for the 'cleansing the world of Jews'.
+In March 2024, a local Portuguese Jewish news outlet reported that a member of Lisbon's Jewish community, Esther Mucznik, was berated by a Portuguese poll worker, who remarked that he "didn't like her name" and "the massacres they are carrying out over there."